abeusher/idaho-streamer/README.md

 This repo uses Git LFS to store a data dump for testing.
 Before cloning, setup Git LFS on your system via the instructions [here](https://git-lfs.github.com/).
 After that `git clone` will also download the data dump.

+In order to use this repository, DigitalGlobe AWS credentials must be setup in a profile called `dg`.
+Instructions for setting up awscli profiles can be found [in the AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles)

 ## Installation (for development)

 ```